Prasanna-KS-85/Prasanna-KS-85/README.md

 I'm a postgrad student in Data Science, currently based in Chennai.
 Most of my time goes into building deep learning systems — the kind that are meant to actually be useful, not just benchmark well.

-I got seriously into computer vision through healthcare AI work — things like skin lesion classification, retinal imaging, and chest X-ray compression.
+I got seriously into computer vision through healthcare AI work — things like skin lesion classification, retinal imaging, and medical image compression.
 Somewhere along the way I got hooked on the question of *why* a model makes the decisions it does, which pulled me toward Explainable AI and attention mechanisms.

 I care about making models that are efficient and interpretable, not just accurate.
 If it can't explain itself a little, I'm not fully convinced it works.